 How do Alcohol Related Seizures Occur?

 - Most alcohol related seizures are seen with alcohol withdrawal – usually when a chronic drinker or alcoholic stops drinking, but they can also happen after a binge.
-These seizures mostly occur within the first 36 to 72 hours of stopping drinking.
+These seizures generally occur within the first 6 to 48 hours of stopping drinking.
 If they happen frequently, they may lead to developing epilepsy and chronic seizures

 - When someone has ingested large amounts of alcohol (binge drinking) and the concentration in the bloodstream is poisonous or toxic to the body, a seizure may happen